-The project site is located within a 100-year flood hazard area.
-According to the Federal Emergency Management Agency's (FEMA) Flood Insurance Rate Map (FIRM), the project site is located within Zone AO, is an area within the 100 year flood (1% annual flood), that has a 1% chance of being equaled or exceeded in any given year.
-The project site has an average flood depth of 1 foot.
-48
+The project site is not located within a 100-year flood hazard area.
+According to the Federal Emergency Management Agency's (FEMA) Flood Insurance Rate Map (FIRM), the project site is located within Zone X. Flood Zone X consists of areas of 0.2 percent chance flood; areas of one percent annual chance flood with average depths of less than one foot or with drainage areas less than one square mile; and areas of protected levees from one percent annual chance flood.45